DEEP TIME LAB

 Around 9 languages die every year.
 Each one may carry environmental knowledge (fire management, navigation, medicine, flood prediction) that exists nowhere else.
 We built a tool to map what's at risk.

-~150 endangered languages mapped · 75% of medicinal plant knowledge exists in only one language
+~5,300 endangered languages mapped · The majority of medicinal plant knowledge in many regions is unique to a single language

 Open the dashboard →